 It is important to control the heat so the batter won’t get burn while the nian gao on the inside isn’t soft and chewy just yet.

 If you prefer to use eggless batter, use this crispy batter that stays crispy recipe that I posted a while ago.
 It works pretty well too.

 Pan-fried nian gao with egg is usually serve as a “snack”.
 It is usually served immediately after pan-frying as is, without any dipping sauce, not that you need any.
 Perfect to go with that afternoon tea.

 This blog post contains affiliate links.
 I earn a small commission when you made purchase at no extra cost to you.
 Learn more.

 - 12 slices Nian Gao about 4 x 3 inch, 1/4 to 1/2-inch thick slice each

 - Remove banana leaves from the nian gao (if any).
 Cut the nian gao into about 4x3 inch pieces, about 1/4-inch thick

 - Prepare the batter by whisking all the ingredients.
-The batter will be slightly thick because of the flour and starch
+The batter will be slightly thick

 - Add about 2 Tbsp of cooking oil in a large non-stick pan.
 Heat it over medium heat.
 Dip the nian gao slice into the egg batter and then place on the pan to fry over medium heat.
 Do not be tempted to crank up the heat or they will turn dark quickly and the nian gao is still not soft and chewy inside (I used nian gao that has been refrigerated, so it's solid hard).
 Pan fry until golden brown and remove to absorbent paper towel.
 Repeat with the rest